grafana/mimir/docs/sources/mimir/migration-guide/migrate-from-cortex.md

 # Migrate from Cortex to Grafana Mimir

-This document guides an operator through the process of migrating a Jsonnet deployment of [Cortex](https://cortexmetrics.io/) to Grafana Mimir.
+As an operator, you can migrate a Jsonnet deployment of [Cortex](https://cortexmetrics.io/) to Grafana Mimir.
-This document includes an overview of the steps required for any environment, and specific instructions for [environments deployed with Jsonnet](#migrating-to-grafana-mimir-using-jsonnet).
+The overview includes the steps required for any environment.
+To migrate deployment environments with Jsonnet, see [Migrate to Grafana Mimir using Jsonnent]({{< relref "#migrate-to-grafana-mimir-using-jsonnet" >}}).
-This document was tested with Cortex versions 1.10 and 1.11.
-While it may work with more recent versions of Cortex, we cannot guarantee that.
+To migrate a Helm deployment of Cortex refer to [Migrate from Cortex]({{< relref "/docs/helm-charts/mimir-distributed/latest/migration-guides/migrate-from-cortex" >}}).
-To migrate a Helm deployment of Cortex refer to [Migrate from Cortex](/docs/helm-charts/mimir-distributed/latest/migration-guides/migrate-from-cortex).
+> **Note:** This document was tested with Cortex versions 1.10 and 1.11.
+It might work with more recent versions of Cortex, but that is not guaranteed.

 Grafana Mimir includes significant changes that simplify the deployment and continued operation of a horizontally scalable, multi-tenant time series database with long-term storage.

-The changes focus on making Grafana Mimir easier to run out of the box, including:
+The changes make Grafana Mimir easier to run out of the box:

-- Removing configuration parameters that don't require tuning
+- Removed configuration parameters that don't require tuning
-- Renaming some parameters so that they're more easily understood
+- Renamed some parameters so that they're more easily understood
-- Updating the default values of some existing parameters
+- Updated the default values of some existing parameters

 The `mimirtool` automates configuration conversion.
 It provides a simple migration by generating Mimir configuration from Cortex configuration.

-## Before you begin
+**Before you begin:**

 - Ensure that you are running either Cortex 1.10.X or Cortex 1.11.X.

-  If you are running an older version of Cortex, upgrade to [1.11.1](https://github.com/cortexproject/cortex/releases) before proceeding with the migration.
+  If you are running an older version of Cortex, upgrade to [Cortex 1.11.1](https://github.com/cortexproject/cortex/releases) before proceeding with the migration.

 - Ensure you have installed Cortex alerting and recording rules as well as Cortex dashboards.